cristivalea/root-cause-analysis/docs/03-proposed-solution.md

 Steps 2 to 8 are the part that used to take days.
 They now run in one go, without a person in between.

+Step 3 has a manual override.
+By default the application decides the service and the time window by itself.
+Before starting, the Problem Manager can set them by hand, for example to look at one component only, or at a longer period.
+The plan is then built inside those limits.
+The default keeps the flow automatic; the override exists for the cases where the person knows something the data does not show.

 ---

 ## 3.3 User flow diagram